prescottprue/generator-react-firebase/README.md

 ## In the future
+* Non-decorators implementation for props binding (pure redux and firebase implementations)
+* Option to use simple file structure instead of fractal pattern
 * Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
-* Option to use simple file structure instead of fractal pattern
-* Non-decorators implementation for props binding (pure redux and firebase implementations)
+* Store previous answers and use them as defaults
 * Open to ideas

 ## License